Sad Lovers & Giants

-Sad Lovers and Giants are an English rock band from Watford, Hertfordshire, England, which formed in 1980.
+Sad Lovers & Giants are an English rock band from Watford, Hertfordshire, England, which formed in 1980.
 Their sound blends post-punk, atmospheric keyboards and psychedelia.

 History

 The original lineup included vocalist Garçe (Simon) Allard, guitarist Tristan Garel-Funk, bassist Cliff Silver, drummer Nigel Pollard and keyboardist/saxophonist David Wood.

 Following their debut EP Clé and the "Colourless Dream" single, both issued in 1981, they released their debut studio album, Epic Garden Music in 1982.
 It reached No. 21 in the UK Independent Albums Chart.

 During this initial period they recorded a John Peel Session for the BBC, and a live concert for Radio Netherlands Worldwide in 1983 (later released as the album Total Sound in 1986).
 Live performances included headline dates at UK colleges and clubs with occasional trips to Europe, although they did support the Sound at a major London venue on the day that Epic Garden Music entered the chart.
 The singles "Lost in a Moment" (1982) and "Man of Straw" (1983) both made the UK Independent Singles Chart, reaching No. 48 and No. 31, respectively.

 European interest in the band grew, and with the 1983 release of second album Feeding the Flame, they toured Germany and the Netherlands, gaining a dedicated fanbase.
 Tensions within the band caused a split, with Garel-Funk and Pollard leaving to form the Snake Corps.

 During a hiatus, their label Midnight Music released the In the Breeze collection in 1984, which included one of their previously unreleased signature tunes, "Three Lines".

 SL&G returned in 1987 with an updated line-up including original members Allard and Pollard along with newcomers Tony McGuinness (guitar), Juliet Sainsbury (keyboards) and Ian Gibson (bass), releasing a new album that year, The Mirror Test.

 As interest abroad grew, the band performed extensively in the Netherlands, Spain and France, and headlined at the Marquee Club in London.
 Original bassist Silver returned, replacing Gibson, and they released a fourth studio album, Headland, in 1990.

 After the 1991 release of Treehouse Poetry, Midnight Music folded and the band split once again, coming together occasionally for gigs supporting And Also the Trees at London's Marquee Club and Electric Ballroom.